PERSOL HR DATA BANK in APAC

 * Periods of unemployment insurance are not included in the period of service for calculating retirement allowances. * Service periods for calculating retirement benefits of less than six months are rounded up to six months if less than six months (2/1), and moved up to one year if more than six months (one year)

 When calculating the period of service above, the period over which the worker participated in the unemployment insurance is not taken into account (Labor Code, Article 46, Paragraph 2).
 Since it has been mandatory for Vietnamese workers to participate in unemployment insurance since 2009, it is considered possible that the period of service may be zero.
 If the period of service is zero, there is no need to pay severance allowance.
 However, where probationary periods and maternity leave periods are included in the period of service, this period is often not covered by unemployment insurance and may be obligated to pay severance allowance only for this period.
+In many cases, foreign nationals are not covered by unemployment insurance, and retirement benefits are paid in many cases.

 2. Redundancy allowance